The Wintergreen Community

 Ensuring that those skiing Wintergreen Resort enjoy a safe and rewarding snowsports experience is the number one concern of the ski patrol.
 The patrol is part of the National Ski Patrol system.
 The volunteers are focused on safety.
 They promote safe skiing as well as providing rescue and emergency care when needed on the resort's ski slopes.

 This networking and social organization, run completely by volunteers, meets monthly.
 They accommodate a variety of special interests, enhancing communication and neighborhood cohesion.
 In addressing needs with both formal committees and loose-knit groups, the Wintergreen Mountain Women is one of the major reasons for the vitality of the Wintergreen community.

 These two community organizations are composed, respectively, of the property owners living full- or part-time on Wintergreen mountain and, in the case of the valley group, those in and around Stoney Creek.
 Working together they published the annual Wintergreen Directory.
-They both hold several fun gatherings every year for their members and cooperate to organize an annual Christmas gala at the resort.
+They both hold several fun gatherings every year for their members and cooperate to organize an annual Christmas gala for their membership.

 This independent group, formed in 2015, is dedicated to "protecting and enhancing the value, beauty, integrity and sustainability of the Wintergreen area and the neighboring communities."
 The founders of this nonprofit are focused on keeping the Atlantic Coast Pipeline from damaging the Wintergreen property.